-A compiled script, a TdwsProgram, can’t be saved to a file, and won’t ever be.
+A compiled script, a TdwsProgram, cannot be saved to a file, and will not ever be.
 Why is that?

-This is a question that dates back to the first DWS, as it was re-asked recently, I’ll expose the rationale here.
+This is a question that dates back to the first DWS, as it was re-asked recently, I will expose the rationale here.

-- DWS has a very fast compiler, it’s no performance problem to compile scripts instead of loading a binary representation that has to be de-serialized.
+- DWS has a very fast compiler, there are no performance problems compiling scripts instead of loading a binary representation that has to be de-serialized.
 How fast is it?
 See below.

 - DWS lets you define custom filters, that enable you to encrypt your scripts easily, if hiding the script source is what you were after with the bytecode.

-- DWS compiler/parser portion is quite light (currently less than 75kB), especially compared to the size of the Delphi libraries you’ll be using for the runtime.
-You probably won’t notice it in the EXE size once you expose more than a few trivial libraries.
+- DWS compiler/parser portion is quite light (currently less than 75kB), especially compared to the size of the Delphi libraries you will be using for the runtime.
+You probably will not notice it in the EXE size once you expose more than a few trivial libraries.

 - Last but not least, when loading a binary representation of a script, you have to make sure all libraries are compiled into the application that loads and wants to execute the script, and that they are entirely backward-compatible with what was exposed to the script back when it was compiled.
 That is irrelevant when re-compiling.